 CHRISTY M. BOWEN, CKBD, UDCP

-Christy M. Bowen, CKBD, UDCP, received her design degree from the University of North Texas.
-Well versed in the up-scale market, she began her career in the Dallas Design District designing for a high-end cabinetry dealership which offered turn-key kitchen and bath remodeling services.
-She then spent several years working as an editor and liaison for an exclusive custom cabinetry firm assisting designers all over the New England area with luxury kitchen, bathroom and auxiliary space designs.
-Christy formed Twelve Stones Designs in the fall of 2009, using her technical skills, creative savvy and design expertise to transform her business into partnerships with some of Austin's top design and build firms.
+Christy M. Bowen, CKBD, UDCP, received her design degree from the University of North Texas in 1998.
+Well versed in the upscale market, she began her career in the Dallas Design District designing for a high-end cabinetry dealership which offered turn-key kitchen and bath remodeling services.
+She then spent several years working as an editor and liaison for an exclusive custom cabinetry firm assisting designers all over the New England area with luxury kitchen, bathroom, and auxiliary space designs.
+Christy formed Twelve Stones Designs, LLC in the fall of 2009, using her technical skills, creative savvy, and design expertise to transform her business into partnerships with some of Austin's top design and build firms.

 Her vision and attention to detail have won her both accolades and awards on local, regional, and national levels.
 Her work has been featured in several publications from Austin/San Antonio’s Urban Home Magazine to Professional Remodeler and MODERN Builder & Design.